tofraley/csdeps/README.md

 # csdeps
-Reads csproj files and prints out the package dependencies.
+Given a directory, csdeps recursively searches folders for `.csproj` files, and prints out all dependencies.
+* Use the `json` flag to print output in that format.

 ```
 USAGE:
     csdeps [FLAGS] <DIR>